DecisiveAI/mdai-docs/src/install/aws/deploy.md

 ```
 <div class="warning">
   <b><em>Don't walk away just yet!</em></b>
-  <p>There's one more manual verification step required before CloudFormation will deploy all necessary infrastructure.</p>
+  <p>There's one more manual verification step required before CloudFormation will deploy all necessary infrastructure to get your engine up and running as soon as possible.</p>
 </div>

 ### The install workflow

 1. The install will check and bootstrap the CDK Toolkit if it's not present for your configured region.
 ![[bootstrap.png](../../media/bootstrap.png)](../../media/bootstrap.png)